 Italian Odyssey: One Couple’s Culinary and Cultural Pilgrimage

 About the authors: Independent travelers, Neville & Julie, have wandered to many places, including Europe, Australia, New Zealand, and Southeast Asia.
 They seek out destinations where they can enjoy and appreciate the culture, cuisine history, and traditions.
+In An Italian Odyssey: One Couple’s Culinary and Cultural Pilgrimage they tell their story.

 In 2007, they hiked the 750-kilometer (485-mile) Camino de Santiago in Spain.
 Their latest work is about walking the Via Francigena from Switzerland to Rome, about 1,000 kilometers (621 miles) and sampling the cuisine in the five regions of Italy that they passed along the way.